-

 Additional Information

-• Member of the Majidae family, which is known as “decorator crabs.”
-This group of crabs will pick up small anemones, pieces of sponge or other benthic animals and cement them to the top of the carapace (shell).
+- This species belongs to the Majidae family, which are known as “decorator crabs.”
+This group of crabs will pick up small anemones, pieces of sponge or other benthic animals and cement them to the top of their carapace (shell).
 This provides the crab with natural camouflage that protects it from predators.